zammad/zammad-admin-documentation/channels-email/filters.rst

   | From: contains: ``regex:(\.|@)amazon\.com``
   | Group: Purchasing

-  ..
-Note:: Note that the Group action only has an effect when the matching email results in a new ticket.
+  .. note:: Note that the Group action only has an effect when the matching email results in a new ticket.
 Zammad will not change the group of existing tickets.

 - Automatically increase the priority of tickets from a VIP customer:

   | From: contains: ``ourvipcustomer@example.com``
   | Priority: 3 high

-  ..
-Note:: Note that the Priority action only has an effect when the matching email results in a new ticket.
+  .. note:: Note that the Priority action only has an effect when the matching email results in a new ticket.
 Zammad will not change the priority of existing tickets.

 - Automatically tag and close spam tickets that have been marked as spam by an external spam filter (e.g. SpamAssassin):